Doritos Nacho Cheese Taco Casserole

 Taco seasoning is a blend of herbs and spices used to add Mexican zest to meat.
 The blend will include seasonings such as powdered chili pepper, cayenne pepper, onion, and garlic; additionally cumin, paprika, oregano, sugar, and salt.
-It can be purchased in hot to mild varieties.
+It can be purchased in mild to hot varieties.

-Pinto beans (Phaseolus vulgaris) are medium- sized beans which belong to the family of kidney beans.
+Pinto beans (Phaseolus vulgaris) are medium-sized beans that belong to the family of kidney beans.
 They are thought to have originated in the region of South America.
-They have a light brown hue with flecks or speckles of reddish-brown color, thus the name “pinto” which translates to “painted” in Spanish.
+They have a light brown hue with flecks or speckles of reddish-brown color; thus the name “pinto,” which translates to “painted” in Spanish.
 When heated, the specks or flecks fade and the bean turns a pinkish color.
-Pintos have a mild, earthly flavor and a creamy texture.
+Pintos have a mild, earthy flavor and a creamy texture.
 Also referred to as red Mexican beans, they are often found in Mexican cuisine.

 Mozzarella is a white, semi-soft, springy, stringy, supple, milky cheese which originated in southern Italy.
 It is made by adding rennet to fresh curds, then allowing them to rest and sour until the desired flavor is achieved.
 Following that, the curds are heated in water or whey until they become stringy and elastic.
 Next, it is stretched (a process called “pasta filata” which means “pulled paste” or “spun paste”) and kneaded, and finally shaped into round balls.